When you think about a website redesign, what comes to mind?

 Successful site search leads to an increase in conversions and average order size.

-Not every person who comes to your website will immediately turn to site search, but the ones who do are actually your most valuable customers: These high-intent customers are the most likely to convert.
+Not every person who comes to your website will immediately turn to site search, but the ones who do are actually your most valuable customers: these high-intent customers are the most likely to convert.
 The 15% of people who use site search account for 45% of e-commerce revenue.
-Site search is 1.8x more effective at producing conversions, and it has been shown to lead to higher average order value as well.
+Site search is 1.8 times more effective at producing conversions and it has been shown to lead to higher average order value as well.

 So if the goal of your website redesign is (at least in part) to increase conversions and grow your business, it pays to design a great on-site search experience.
 If valuable customers with a clear purchase intent can easily search for — and find — exactly what they want, you'll likely see an increase in orders.